 - 2 teaspoons pure vanilla extract

-- 8 ounces dark chocolate at least 70% cocoa, from whole fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces
+- 8 ounces (227 grams) dark chocolate (between 60% to 70% cocoa), from whole fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces

 For the Easiest Brown Butter Chocolate Chip Cookies Ever

-- Position a rack in the center of the oven and preheat the oven to 350°F. Butter the bottom and inside of the muffin tin cavities with Land O Lakes® Salted Butter and set aside.
+- Prep your oven and pan.
+Position a rack in the center of the oven and preheat the oven to 350°F. Butter the bottom and inside of the muffin tin cavities with Land O Lakes® Salted Butter and set aside.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+- Make the cookies.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 In the bowl of a stand mixer fitted with the paddle attachment, combine the sugars.

 - Pour the brown butter over the sugar in the mixer bowl and beat on low until just combined.
 Add the egg and vanilla and beat until just combined.
 Use a rubber spatula to scrape down the bottom and sides of the bowl.
 With the mixer on low, gradually add the dry ingredients and beat until just combined.
 Scrape down the bottom and sides of the bowl once more, and beat on low for an additional 30 seconds.
 Increase the mixer to medium- low, add the chocolate in three portions, and beat until the chocolate is evenly distributed throughout, about 1 minute.